keophilavong/ips/README.md

 ## Prerequisites

-- XAMPP (or any PHP/MySQL server)
+- XAMPP (or any PHP server)
 - PHP 7.4 or higher
-- MySQL 5.7 or higher
+- PostgreSQL 12 or higher
 - Web browser

 ## Setup Instructions